luslab/oz-bulk-rnaseq/D. Alignment.md

 ```

 The above script needs editing for each sequencing file (redundant).
-To create a script that runs all sequencing files (non-redundant) you can use a for loop or snakemake.
+To create a script that runs all sequencing files (non-redundant) you can use a for loop.

 **For Loop**